matm/jQuery-File-Upload-Wiki/jQuery-File-Upload-8.9-with-CodeIgniter-2.1.4.md

 ## View: /views/upload/upload.php
 Mostly unchanged from the example code.
 Change name="files[]" to name="userfile" is very important!

-I included the same css and js as the current version 8.9 example
+I included the same css and js as the current version 8.9 example.
+The files are moved to assets/frontend/js/fileupload/ and assets/frontend/css/fileupload/.
+If you go for another path you have to change the code accordingly.

 ```
 <!-- Bootstrap styles -->